 Equip talisman to cast miracles.
 Attune miracles from a scroll at a bonfire.
 Most miracles have a limited no. of uses.

-Catalyst to perform miracles of the gods.
-That of coarse cloth is a simple thing which traveling clergymen possess.
+Catalyst for performing the gods’ miracles.
+The coarse cloth one is a simple thing which traveling clergymen possess.

 In order to use miracles, it is required to equip a talisman and memorize miracles from texts at a bonfire.
 Also, most miracles have a limited number of uses.

 There is hardly anything holy and revered about the graveyards they visit.
 The item simply reveals that there are clergy who travel around with something more suited for a rugged journey.
 Some may do it for official business like Reah and co.
 Others do it for themselves…